YahooArchive/mojito/docs/dev_guide/topics/mojito_data.rst

            });
        }
      }
-   }, '0.0.1', {requires: []});
+   }, '0.0.1', {requires: ['mojito-params-addon', 'mojito-url-addon']});

+.. _mojito_data-get_all:

 Getting All Parameters
 ======================

 The Params addon also has the method ``getFromMerged`` that lets you get one or all of the GET, POST, and routing parameters.
 Because all of the parameters are merged into one collection, one parameter might be overridden by another with the same key.
 You can also use the alias ``merged`` to get one or all of the GET, POST, and routing parameters.

 Thus, the parameter types are given the following priority: